Zongrui-Dai/BIOSTAT626-Midterm01/README.md

 **Why stakced ensemble learning is not choose as final model:**

-Based on the model above, we could easily find that some baselearner is overfitting.
+Although the models above seem to perfectly solve the problem, the performance in the testing dataset is around 95.2%.
+So, these models may be overfitting on the training dataset.
 Since I didn't do any feature selection here, this result is expected.
-Choosing baselearners (GBM, RF, DL, DL+RF) as final model may have poor generalization ability since the performance on training dataset is deceptive.
-Also, the overfitting problem on baselearner will influence the stakced ensemble learning.
-If one baselearner is overfitting, metaleaner will ignore other models and put too much weight on that model.
+Choosing base learners (GBM, RF, DL, DL+RF) as a final model may have poor generalization ability since the performance on the training dataset is deceptive.
+Also, the overfitting problem on the base learner will influence the stacked ensemble learning.
+If one base learner is overfitting, the meta leaner will ignore other models and put too much weight on that model.

 **(2) LSTM/BILSTM**